google/skia-buildbot/task_scheduler/PROD.md

 it may just mean that demand has exceeded bot capacity for one or more types of bots for an extended period.
 If possible, increase the bot capacity by adding more bots or by fixing offline or quarantined bots.
-Consider temporarily blacklisting backfill tasks for these bots to reduce load on the scheduler.
+Consider temporarily skipping backfill tasks for these bots to reduce load on the scheduler.
 An alternative long-term fix is to remove tasks for overloaded bots.